- Dept Admin

 Experiment 3: We measure the diffusive motion of micron-sized polystyrene spheres in water.
 We find evidence for atoms!
 We learn to quantify this random motion.
 We learn how this technique is important in modern biophysics.
 We use advanced microscopes and learn the basics of image analysis, a highly sought-after skill.
 We again have an ideal situation to apply some basic stasistics.
 Writing about the physics, the apparatus, the analysis and communicating with graphs and pictures takes place all through the experiment.
 You keep an electronic lab notebook (OneNote) and present your results and analysis weekly to your peers.
 We spend 3-4 weeks on the experiment, so you can refine data, retake it, analyse carefully, just as we do in a research lab.
 Those who have time to explore independently can investigate the motion in another fluid (pond scum?) or design an extension of the basic experiment.

 WIC: The goal of this WIC course is for you to write as a professional experimental physicist would, just as in PH403.
-You write technical reports during both experiments, and review your peers' work.
+You write technical reports for the experiments, and review your peers' work.
 The time devoted to each experiment allows for revision and rewriting.

 Please check the schedule of classes for scheduling information.
 Departmental permission is needed for enrollment - contact Janet Tate (PH317 instructor).
 Priority for enrollment goes to graduating seniors who have not enrolled in PH403, but they must make their intentions known early.
 Second priority goes to juniors who do not intend to enroll in PH403.
 For these students, the PH401requirements will be waived and elective physics courses substituted.
 This prioritization allows the department to allocate resources equitably (in this case faculty time).
 Third priority goes to juniors who wish to take PH401/403 in addition and to seniors who are currently enrolled or who have completed PH401/403.
 Once Dr. Tate has approved enrollment, the Physics Office will set registration privileges for you.